chess10kp/chess10kp.github.io/posts/snip.md

 title: Making things for the sake of it
 date: "2025-08-24"
 tags: ["csharp", "programming-language", "compiler"]
+tagline: why you should make stuff for fun
 ---

 In 2024, I hit the point in my life where I wanted to make my own programming language.
 The world didn't need another "JS-like programming language with  human readable syntax", but I decided what the world needed didn't matter.
 I named it [Snip](https://github.com/snip-lang/snip), because the goal was to *snip* compilation times down to 0 by just interpreting everything instead.